 \subsubsection{Geometric version of the intersection criteria}

 Suppose there are two radial birds of type $1$ and $2$, with their heads at $(t_1,h_1)$ and $(t_2,h_2)$, respectively.
 Keeping the head of one of them fixed, we can find the trajectory of the other one, such that the two radial birds just touch each other.
-This leads to a geometric version of the intersection criterion that we describe now together with some applications. \begin{enumerate}[I.] \item \textbf{Fixed $(t_1,h_1)$.} For a given radial bird at $(t_1,h_1)$ of type $1$, consider the collection of points
+This leads to a geometric version of the intersection criterion that we describe now together with some applications. \begin{enumerate}[I.] \item \textbf{Fixed $(t_1,h_1)$.} For a given radial bird of type $1$ at $(t_1,h_1)$, consider the collection of points

-where $t^*=\frac{1}{v_1v_2}(h_1^2-h^2)^\half(v_1^2-v_2^2)^\half$, given $(t_1,h_1)$, as defined in (\ref{eq:star-t2}).
-Any radial bird with head point on $\tilde C_{(t_1,h_1)}$ and of type $2$, intersects $C^1_{(t_1,h_1)}$ exactly once; in other words, they just touch each other.
+where $t^*=\frac{1}{v_1v_2}(h_1^2-h^2)^\half(v_1^2-v_2^2)^\half$, given $(t_1,h_1)$, as defined in (\ref{eq:tstar}).
+Any radial bird with head point on $\tilde C_{(t_1,h_1)}$ and of type $2$ intersects $C^1_{(t_1,h_1)}$ exactly once; in other words, they just touch each other.
 Geometrically, $\tilde C_{(t_1,h_1)}$ is given by the curve governed by the equation $t-t_1=\pm t^* $, i.e.,

-which is an ellipse in $\mathbb H^+$, see Picture~\subref{subfigure:ellp_hyp1} of Figure~\ref{figure:ellp_hyp}.
-In short, the head point, say $(t_2,h_2)$, of the radial bird of type $2$ must lie outside the open region in $\mathbb H^+$ enclosed by the ellipse given by (\ref{eq:2bird-elp}), to have guaranteed intersection with $C^1_{(t_1,h_1)}$, as seen in Lemma~\ref{lemma:2int}, the intersection criterion.
+which is an ellipse in $\mathbb H^+$, see picture~\subref{subfigure:ellp_hyp1} of Figure~\ref{figure:ellp_hyp}.
+In short, the head point, say $(t_2,h_2)$, of the radial bird of type $2$ must lie outside the open region in $\mathbb H^+$ enclosed by the ellipse given by (\ref{eq:2bird-elp}), to have guaranteed intersection with $C^1_{(t_1,h_1)}$, as seen in Lemma~\ref{lemma:2int}.

 \item \textbf{Fixed $(t_2,h_2)$.} For a fixed radial bird of type $2$ at $(t_2,h_2)$, similarly define